 Murillo was the most popular Baroque religious painter of the 17th century in Spain.
 He is known not only for his religious artwork but also the contemporary pieces he has produced of women and children.
 He reigned as Seville’s leading artist during the 17th to 18th century and even after his death his work is still appreciated and remembered.
 However during the 19th century his fame decreased because his religion heavy work was seen as over-sentimental.

-As mentioned earlier, during the 19th century he started to lose his fame and the reason for this was simple: people had changing tastes in art and therefore they were not appreciating Murillo’s pieces the reason being that Catholic iconography was falling out of fashion.
-This was when Spain’s empire was losing ground to influences in England and USA and Murillo’s depictions of the Sevillian street life showing beggars and paupers was seen as unrealistic.
+As mentioned earlier, during the 19th century he started to lose his fame and the reason for this was simple: people had changing tastes in art and therefore they were not appreciating Murillo’s pieces, therefore the Catholic iconography was falling out of fashion.
+This was when Spain’s empire was losing ground to influences in England and USA, which caused Murillo’s depictions of the Sevillian street life showing beggars and paupers to be seen as unrealistic.

 Is Murillo’s Work Still Relevant

 Nonetheless , Murillo is still an acknowledged persona especially in Seville where they hold a public celebration organised by the government.
 This reunites the note worthy works of Murillo found across the world.
-Recently , modern critics have been reassessing his less-known skills such as being a portraitist and this has helped bring up his lost work.
+Recently, modern critics have been reassessing his less-known skills such as being a portraitist and has helped to bring back his lost work.
 After many centuries Murillo’s work and legacy is now to be joined with other great works of Spain.